TheAirlineProject/tap-desktop/README.md

 will all be managed within this branch and pushed to master for releases.

 <h3>III.
 Issues</h3>
-If you are simply reporting a big, feel free to use the support section of the forum at http://theairlineproject.com/forum or use the Issues section on GitHub.
+If you are simply reporting a bug, please use the issues section here on GitHub.
+Please indicate the commit or release version you are encountering the bug on, as well as any log files or steps to reproduce it.
-If you use GitHub issues, please indicate the commit or release version you are encountering the bug on, as well as any log files or steps to reproduce it.
+Requests for new features, tweaks, updates, etc should also be managed through GitHub issues.

 [![Build status](https://ci.appveyor.com/api/projects/status?id=s5f7vds1owe9g4rv)](https://ci.appveyor.com/project/theairlineproject-desktop)
 http://theairlineproject.com